fluthjs/fluth-doc/docs/en/guide/plugin.md

 ### executeAll Plugin

 Triggered when a node executes, can modify the execution result.
-Can only be used on `Stream`; using on `Observable` nodes will throw an error.
+Can only be used on Stream; using on Observable nodes will throw an error.

-If a node has multiple `executeAll` plugins, they are executed in order, with the result of the previous plugin passed as input to the next, and the final result returned as the node's value.
+If a node has multiple executeAll plugins, they are executed in order, with the result of the previous plugin passed as input to the next, and the final result returned as the node's value.

 ```typescript
 import { $ } from 'fluth'